ProjectSidewalk/sidewalk-panorama-tools/README.md

 ## Cropper

-**Note:** The cropper has not been as thoroughly tested as of late, partially due to some issues we've found with the cropper.
-As of Sep 2022 we are in the process of working on a newer version of the cropper that should perform better, but it still requires some work.
-We are including the old instructions for using the cropper below in case they still work and are helpful for someone in the interim!

 `CropRunner.py` creates crops of the accessibility features from the downloaded GSV panoramas images via label data from Project Sidewalk.

-`CropRunner` requires some data about the labels in CSV format.
-This is also contained in the aforementioned csv file.
+The script requires some data about the labels in CSV format.
 You can set the path to this file using the variable `csv_export_path`.
 For an example of a valid CSV file, see `samples/labeldata.csv`.

 Update the variables at the top of the file with the path to the CSV file, the path to the folder of panoramas retrieved by `DownloadRunner`, and the path to the save destination.
-Then run `python CropRunner.py`.
+Then run `python3 CropRunner.py`.

-## Suggested Improvements

-* `CropRunner.py` - implement multi core usage when creating crops.
-Currently runs on a single core, most modern machines have more than one core so would give a speed up for cropping 10's of thousands of images and objects.
-* Add logic to `progress_check()` function so that it can register if their is a network failure and does not log the pano id as visited and failed.
-* Project Sidewalk group to delete old or commented code once they decide it is no longer required (all code which used the previously available XML data).
+**Note** We have noticed some error in the y-position of labels on the panorama.
+We believe that this either comes from a bug in the GSV API, or it may be there there is some metadata that Google is not providing us.
+The errors are relatively small and in the y-direction.
+As of Apr 2023 we are working on an alternative cropper that attempts to correct for these errors, but it is in development.
+The version here should work pretty well for now though!

 ## Class Labels Reference